 Researching average auto insurance costs for your BMW will help you understand how much you're saving currently and with another provider.
 You can then search for the cheapest car insurance companies.

-Good BMW Z4 car insurance offers more than just a low rate.
-Review J.D.
-Power customer satisfaction scores, Better Business Bureau complaints, AM Best financial ratings, and feedback from driver forums while comparing coverage limits and deductibles.
+Rate alone won't tell you whether a car insurance company is worth choosing.
+Check J.D.
+Power satisfaction scores, Better Business Bureau complaints and AM Best financial ratings while comparing coverage limits and deductibles.

-- Multi-Car/Multi-Vehicle Discount (12% to 25% savings): Many Z4 owners have more than one vehicle, which qualifies them for multi-car savings from most insurers.
+- Multi-vehicle discount (12% to 25% savings): Many Z4 owners have more than one vehicle.
+Most insurers offer multi-car discounts, and they're worth asking about at every quote.

-- Bundling/Multi-Policy Discount (5% to 25% savings): Around 80% of BMW buyers are homeowners, so bundling auto and home insurance can lead to big savings with major carriers.
+- Bundling discount (5% to 25% savings): About 80% of BMW buyers own their home.
+Bundling auto and home insurance with the same carrier can cut both premiums.

-- Safety Features/Advanced Safety Discount (5% to 40% savings): The Z4 includes advanced safety tech like forward collision warning and lane departure alerts, which often reduce premiums.
+- Safety features discount (5% to 40% savings): The Z4 comes standard with forward collision warning and lane departure alerts.
+Both features qualify for safety discounts with many carriers.

-- Professional/Occupation Discount (5% to 15% savings): Since about 80% of BMW owners hold a bachelor’s degree or higher and work in professional fields, many qualify for job-based discounts from GEICO, State Farm and Farmers.
+- Professional/occupation discount (5% to 15% savings): About 80% of BMW owners hold a bachelor's degree or higher.
+GEICO, State Farm and Farmers all offer occupation-based discounts worth asking about.

 BMW Z4 Insurance Cost: Bottom Line